olashlool/Async-Inn/README.md

 # Async-Inn

 ## Ola M AL-Shlool / 13-4-2022 / 18-4-2022 / 20-4-2022 / 22-4-2022

 This project uses ASP.Net Core framework to implement a simple web app following the MVC pattern.

-## How do you run the program?

-1. Clone repo to your device.
-2. Open the solution file Async-Inn.sln in Visual Studio.
-3. To run the app, go to Debug > Start Without Debugging (or press ctrl+F5).

 ## API Routes
 - #### Hotel Routes: